 Branding is the process of positioning a plastic surgeon in a way that makes him or her stand out from competitors.
 The goal is to create a mental association between your cosmetic surgery practice and a procedure you perform.

 The automotive industry is particularly good at this; Volvo has built a brand around safety.
 Mercedes-Benz has built a brand around luxury.
 Consumers have mental associations between these brands and these ideas, often without even being able to explain why.

 Plastic surgeons build brands regularly.
 In South Jersey, 20 years of “I Love Dr. Trocki” billboards have made his tagline an indelible mark on even people that are not in the market for plastic surgery.

-In Portland, there are plastic surgeons who have made a brand for themselves as the go-to surgeon for exotic dancers that want breast augmentation.
+In Portland, there are plastic surgery clinics who have made a brand for themselves as the go-to surgeon for exotic dancers that want breast augmentation.

 As soon as a plastic surgery practice becomes synonymous with something, be it a procedure or a clientele, it’s built a brand.

 This brand is a key part of the awareness phase of plastic surgery marketing.